I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 What’s the difference between a designer and art director?
 Designer’s instruments are software suites, art director instruments are designers.

-I’ve started applying to these positions because I’ve been lost and my mind was occupied about other things, namely war.
-So I made bad decisions about many career-related things.
-I was ready to step down the ladder and take any role that is still relevant for me.
-Not in any company, however.
+I’ve started applying to these UI/UX positions because I’ve been lost and my mind was occupied about other things, namely war.
+I was ready to take any role that was still relevant for me.

 English#

 To one interviewer in some other company, I replied that I can forget English when I’m exhausted late at night.
-You know.
-Everyone has that point of tiredness, when you just can’t speak properly.

 This situation worsens when one speaks many languages.
 I can speak 4 languages within the same day and in the late night, for me it could be a mix of all of them, and I can forget a word from one language and substitute it from another.
-(Usually that’s some complicated word, so you won’t have an impression I’m some dumb fuck.)

 My wife used to tease me about that.
 ‘Who says those things on interviews!’
 I tried to save myself with the addition that I should have had this ‘only’ word, indicating that normally I speak English.
+And I can forget it only if I’m tired late at night.

 That was another point I missed, that was my mistake.
 I was annoyed by the question, yet it’s perfectly understandable.
 The person on that side couldn’t have knowledge of me.
 I used to some popularity, but not here.
 Nobody knows me here, and my name doesn’t speak for itself.

-However, having the interview in Ukrainian language, I wasn’t my best.
-I’ve been nervous, because it’s only recently I started commincating back in Ukrainian, and I had no proper training.
+I had no proper training.
 No Ukrainian school to visit, no teachers, not even books!
 I’ve learned the language over the internet and from my wife, a native speaker.

 It went mostly well, and I saw no issues with our comminication.
 Until this fatal mistake of mine.
-I’ve been talking too much!

-I’ve said that thing that ruined my interview and that I want to elaborate about.
 I’d love to refer to it to the original person who brushed me off for this, but honestly, I just see no point in doing so.

 What I said?

 That in my work, I try to make things as simple as possible.
 That I try to simplify till there’s nothing left to remove.
+That’s how I do any design job, for almost two decades.

 ‘Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.’

-— This quote comes from his book ‘Terre des Hommes’ (translated as ‘Wind, Sand and Stars’).
-It beautifully captures the essence of simplicity and minimalism in design, art, and life.
+— This phrase is quite famous, it comes from Antoine de Saint-Exupéry’s book ‘Terre des Hommes’ (translated as ‘Wind, Sand and Stars’).

-This phrase is quite famous, and I believe many others paraphrased it differently.
-From my industry experience of 15 years, I can confidently say that it’s true.
+From my industry experience of almost two decades, I can confidently say that it’s true.
 Good design is simple, but it’s not easy.

-Looked like I failed to communicate this thing.
 That was a video conference, and I saw the negative reaction to my words.
 A bit later, feeling I failed the interview, I asked directly ‘what was wrong?’ and received the reply ‘we make pretty complicated user interfaces, and we’re looking for the person who is able to deliver them.’

 I wasn’t in a position to explain myself and in my head I had only one phrase:

 That’s the fucking problem of all of you.
+That’s why we all have mostly mediocre software.

-Was I willing to report to a person who doesn’t understand the power of simplicity?
-All of the strongest players on the market, all of them, no exceptions — well, sorry, not Microsoft, obviously — most of them aim into simplicity.
+— most of them aim into simplicity.
 These are mavericks, Apple, Google, Amazon, Facebook, AirBNB, I can go on and on and on and on.

-The thing is, it’s super difficult to achieve.
-This simplicity.
 I bet some higher up the career ladder person of Global Logic actually understands that.
 I believe it is so.

 Why don’t those companies actually do simple interfaces?
 It’s not because they don’t want to, it’s because the talent is limited, and they’re unable to compete with, say, Apple.

-Am I able to deliver complex user interfaces?
-Oh boy, oh boy.
 I am, since 2009 at least.
-Oh, I started my career with such complex interfaces, you girl would just be shocked.
+Oh, I started my career with such complex interfaces, I’m ashamed of them.
+They could be much simpler.

 I mean it.
 I’m not proud of that work, it’s borders the incompetence, how bad it was.
 I was a novice, and I was unable to make things simpler.